Housing SLC

 Development for All Salt Lakers: Residents are concerned Salt Lake City’s development is geared towards high-income earners instead of families with children, students, seniors, and those who work at local businesses and schools.

-Help For Renters: Many who participated expressed desperation about their housing situation.
+Help for Renters: Many who participated expressed desperation about their housing situation.
 Members of the public suggested improvements to the City’s Good Landlord Program (Landlord Tenant Initiative), increased education about rental resources/affordable housing, and rent control.

 Cost of Living Stress: The public wants to see better and more connected transportation options and greater access to affordable and healthy food.
 At the heart of this feedback was mounting stress about everyday expenses.